 Show Tables/Views Already Added

-Designer displays the option only when there is at least a JDBC connection in the current catalog data source.
+Designer displays this option only when there is at least a JDBC connection in the current catalog data source.
 Select it if you want the tables/views/synonyms in the JDBC connections that you have added to the catalog still available in the All Tables/Views/Queries box, so that you can add them to the Selected Tables/Views/Queries box as many times as you want by providing different names each time you add them.

 Select to add the specified resources to the current query or business view.
 When you add a query, imported SQL, stored procedure, or user-defined data source, Designer adds it as a single table with all of its columns.